chinlock/dat2project/Readme.md

 to answer the following questions:

 1. What are the demand areas for ICT jobs in Singapore?
-2. Can we classify them based on SKILLS required?
+2. Can we cluster them based on SKILLS required?
-3. Can we classify them based on LOCATION?
+3. Can we cluster them based on LOCATION?
-4. Can we classify them based on PAY?
+4. Can we cluster them based on PAY?
-5. Can we classify them based on TYPES OF COMPANIES HIRING?
+5. Can we cluster them based on TYPES OF COMPANIES HIRING?
 6. Given a job and skills profile, can we predict the PAY?

 Other miscellaneous questions which may not be readily answerable: